John R. Brinkley: Diploma mill

 In 1912, Brinkley left his family to try to regain the thread of his education, this time in St. Louis, Missouri.
 He was unable to pay Bennett Medical College the tuition he owed them, so they refused to forward his scholastic records to any of the medical schools that Brinkley had approached.
-Instead, Brinkley bought a certificate from a shady diploma mill known as the Kansas City Eclectic Medical University and returned home.
+Instead, Brinkley bought a certificate from a diploma mill known as the Kansas City Eclectic Medical University and returned home.
 On February 11, 1913, his daughter Naomi Beryl Brinkley was born.
 The family of five immediately moved to New York City, and shortly thereafter to Chicago.
 When Brinkley refused to give up his goal of becoming a doctor, Sally Brinkley left him one final time, taking the three girls home to North Carolina.